 FF Seria supports 117 different languages such as Arabic, Spanish, English, Portuguese, German and French in Latin and Arabic scripts.
 (Please note that not all languages are available for all formats.)

 FF Seria Arabic combines basic Latin (Western) and Arabic character sets.
-As FF Seria does not have any Light and Black variants, the FF Seria Arabic Light comes with FF Seria Regular Western characters instead, while FF Seria Arabic Black contains the Western characters of FF Seria Bold.
-Type designer and font engineer Hasan Abu Afash programmed the OpenType layout features that are necessary to support the Arabic script on a typographical level.
+As FF Seria does not have any Light and Black variants, the Seria Arabic Light comes with Seria Regular Western characters instead, while Seria Arabic Black contains the Western characters of Seria Bold.
+Type designer and engineer Hasan Abu Afash programmed the OpenType layout features that are needed for the Arabic script system.